-It’s also critical to undergo an AWI inspection once the casework is installed.
+It’s also critical to undergo an AWI shop inspection and once the casework is installed.
 This will double-check that the drawings match the results and that the result meets the AWI casework standards.

 QCP Advice For Meeting AWI Wood Casework Standards

 One area design professionals sometimes overlook in specifying standards is the correct grade needed for the casework, whether that’s the default duty level 3 for casework with industrial applications, or duty level 4, which ensures the highest level of quality and compliance.
 It’s important to ensure that your own specifications for casework don’t contradict the grade you’ve specified.

 The Importance of Inspection

 When working with AWI certified woodworkers, the importance of inspection is paramount.
 Inspection ensures that the shop drawings match the end result and that the casework meets the AWI standards.
 After all, a project is only as good as its execution.

 It’s also true to say that knowing there’ll be an inspection is a fair way of ensuring that the woodworker will provide their very best work.

 You will find a lot of handy information and guidance about casework in the Architectural Woodwork Standards, section ten.
 This section covers casework in detail, as well as compliance requirements.

 Elevate your portfolio of work with well-executed interior architectural woodwork projects installed by QCP certified woodworkers.
 Find out more.